aselshall/ads/CompTools_TA.md

 - TA stipendium of $13/hr for a total of 50 hours for the semester.

 #### Application:
-If you are interested or if you have additional questions, please email [Dr. Elshall](mailto:aelshall@fgcu.edu).
+If you are interested or if have any questions, please email [Dr. Elshall](mailto:aelshall@fgcu.edu).
 In your email, please include your EGN 1041C grade and a very brief statement of interest.